-As well as around 300 islanders, this mountainous island group is home to millions of pairs of seabirds, and several unique land birds.
-It includes the World Heritage Site of Gough and Inaccessible Islands: Gough is arguably one of the most important seabird islands in the world.
+Tristan da Cunha is a mountainous archipelago that is home to tens of millions of seabirds, and several unique land birds comparable to the famous Galapagos island finches.
+The island group includes the World Heritage Site of Gough and Inaccessible Islands: Gough is arguably one of the most important seabird islands in the world.

-Fortunately, two other islands (Nightingale and Inaccessible) remain rodent-free and it is vital they remain so – they are havens for seabirds and endemic land birds such as the rarest British bird, the Wilkins’ bunting which is found only on Nightingale, and the world's smallest flightless bird, the Inaccessible rail.
+Fortunately, two other islands in the archipelago (Nightingale and Inaccessible) remain a rodent-free haven for seabirds and it is vital they stay that way, which highlights the need for improved biosecurity.
+Over five million great shearwaters nest on the islands, as well as endemic land birds such as the Wilkin's bunting, which is found only on Nightingale Island and holds the title of Britain's rarest bird, and the world's smallest flightless bird, the Inaccessible rail.

 Species at risk in the Tristan island group

-Tristan albatross, Gough bunting, Atlantic yellow-nosed albatross, spectacled petrel, Tristan thrush, Inaccessible rail, Inaccessible bunting, Nightingale bunting, Wilkins’ bunting, sooty albatross, Atlantic petrel, MacGillivray's prion.
+Endangered species: Atlantic yellow-nosed albatross, Wilkin's bunting, sooty albatross, Atlantic petrel, MacGillivray's prion.